catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

 This section provides step-by-step advice on setting up a connection to your Catalyst Cloud instance from your local (client) machine.

+Some of the steps are required before you create a new instance

-After you have completed the steps you will be able to log on to the server via SSH from anywhere on the internet using an SSH key.
+After you have completed the steps you will be able to log on to the server via SSH from your local machine, with an strongly encrypted connection.

+This section assumes You have a Catalyst Cloud account, and you're preparing to create your first instance.

-This section assumes you are a relative "newbie", who may not have set up an SSH connection to a remote server before.
-You have a Catalyst Cloud account, and you're preparing to create your first instance.
-You know how to use the command line interface (terminal), but may not be very experienced with it.
+It is verbose: written for a relative "newbie", who may not have set up an SSH connection to a remote server before, but has some expience with the command line interface (terminal).

 The steps required to establish an encrypted SSH connection are: